hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ## Known Issues

 The built-in VPN client in Windows 7 and newer does not support IKEv2 fragmentation.
-On some networks, this can cause the connection to fail with "Error 809", or you may be unable to open any website after connecting.
+On some networks, this can cause the connection to fail, or you may be unable to open any website after connecting.
 If this happens, first try <a href="clients.md#troubleshooting" target="_blank">this workaround</a>.
 If it doesn't work, please connect using <a href="clients.md" target="_blank">IPsec/L2TP</a> or <a href="clients-xauth.md" target="_blank">IPsec/XAuth</a> mode instead.

 ## References